Author: Julia Eisenberg

 How satisfying to have someone put into words a concept that has until now only been a wispy idea of a feeling.

-Lately I’ve been spending a lot of time thinking and talking about how to use qualitative lean communities.
-My team and I are working to help our clients effectively use this powerful approach for strategic consumer insights.
-And here was this idea – sonder – a near perfect description of the unique value proposition of lean communities.
-This term sums up the reason I believe lean communities are the research solution our industry needs and deserves right now.
+Lately I’ve been spending a lot of time thinking and talking about how to use qualitative communities.
+My team and I are working to help our clients effectively use this powerful approach for strategic and empathetic consumer insights.
+And here was this idea – sonder – a near perfect description of the unique value proposition of communities.
+This term sums up the reason I believe communities are so fitting right now, a time when consumers’ experiences are rapidly changing.
 As researchers, we get paid to be curious about the lives of others.
 Wrapping our heads around the concept of sonder is our life’s work.

 It’s probably my background as a researcher that makes sonder ring true, but you don’t have to be a researcher to understand why this idea is so powerful.
 This feeling of realizing everyone is living a complex and separate life apart from mine is one of the reasons I got into research 15 years ago.
 I want to know!
 I want to understand what life is like from other perspectives.
 I recently read an article about a woman with perfect pitch and synesthesia.
 To her, everything sounds like musical notes.
 Her refrigerator hums in a certain key.
 Friends and acquaintances have a distinct tone and tenor (and sometimes out-of-tune) impact on how she interacts with them.
 I’m still trying to wrap my head around what life is like for her.
 She and the interviewer made a little recording of what the city sounded like to her that day and still, still I struggle to understand her unique perspective.
 I marvel at how different my perception of the world is from hers.